-- •Approximate before they calculate, and make this a regular part of their calculating, going back to the approximation to check the reasonableness of their answer. e.g: - •346 x 9 is approximately 350 x 10 = 3500 - •Record an approximation to check the final answer against. - •Multiply multiples of ten and one hundred by a single-digit, using their multiplication table knowledge. - •Recall all times tables up to 12 x 12
+- Approximate before they calculate, and make this a regular part of their calculating, going back to the approximation to check the reasonableness of their answer. e.g.: - •346 x 9 is approximately 350 x 10 = 3500 - •Record an approximation to check the final answer against. - •Multiply multiples of ten and one hundred by a single-digit, using their multiplication table knowledge. - Recall all times tables up to 12 x 12

 Children must be able to recall multiplication facts for 2, 3, 4, 5, 6, 7, 8, 9, 10, 11 and 1 2 times tables.
 Through regular practice in school and at home.
-Children will be tested on each times table, achieving bronze (times table facts in order), silver (times tables fact in a random order) and gold (related division facts).
+Children will be questioned on each table - children need to know the facts - in order, randomly and the related division fact.